leroy-merlin-br/lmbr-socialite-driver/README.md

 composer require leroy-merlin-br/lmbr-socialite-driver
 ```

 This service provider must be installed.
+Skip if you are using Laravel 5.5+, this driver comes with auto discovery for providers.

 ```php
 // config/app.php